 We welcome comments and discussion of the posted writings and materials and encourage a constructive as well as critical engagement with such materials.
 In order to ensure a good and respectful discussion, comments are moderated.

-Sex work research was initiated by Sonja Dolinsek (Twitter: @sonjdol), it is not funded by any organization and it lives solely through the efforts, the time and work of five individuals interested in spreading research on sex work across various disciplines.
+Sex work research was initiated by Sonja Dolinsek (Twitter: @sonjdol), it is not funded by any organization and it lives solely through the efforts, the time and work of currently two individuals interested in spreading peer-reviewed research on sex work across various disciplines.